Enter Highway Number(s)

 The Division of Environmental Analysis NEPA Assignment Office was created in 2007 to support implementation of the following programs:

 The activities performed collectively under both MOUs are referred to as "NEPA Assignment".

-Environmental Collaborative Services (ECS) - The Division of Environmental Analysis (DEA) is pursuing an integrated information system with management and metrics tools that can efficiently process and deliver "product" information to stakeholders and decision makers while contributing to, and drawing upon, corporate knowledge.
+Environmental Management Systems (EMS) - The Division of Environmental Analysis (DEA) is pursuing an integrated information system with management and metrics tools that can efficiently process and deliver "product" information to stakeholders and decision makers while contributing to, and drawing upon, corporate knowledge.
 This integrated system manages information at four levels in concert with other systems:

 We develop and deliver training to environmental staff, statewide.
 Our classes include the Environmental Academy, as well as specialized training courses for Caltrans biologists, archaeologists, architectural historians, generalists/coordinators and environmental engineers.
 We are a part of the Capital Project Skill Development Program (CPSD), within the Division of Environmental Analysis.
 CPSD develops, conducts, and manages training courses to improve the skills of employees engaged in the delivery of capital improvement projects.

-Barbara Reenan, Hazardous Waste, Air, Noise & Paleontology, Acting Office Chief
+Mauricio Serrano, Hazardous Waste, Air, Noise & Paleontology, Office Chief

 The Hazardous Waste program provides policy direction, technical and regulatory information, guidance documents, training, specifications, and funding information to assist Caltrans Districts with contaminated sites and materials that may be encountered during highway projects.
 This includes: